 - Do not force your teen down a path you wanted to follow.
 Avoid trying to relive your youth through your teen's activities and experiences.

-- If you suspect that your teen is depressed, take the time to listen to his or her concerns.
+- If you suspect that your teen is depressed, take the time to listen to their concerns.
 Even if you don't think the problem is of real concern, remember that it may feel very real to someone who is growing up.

 - Keep the lines of communication open, even if your teen seems to want to withdraw.